 Traumatic Events

-Dogs that have experienced traumatic events involving men, such as abuse, neglect, or violence, are more likely to develop a fear of men.
+Dogs that have experienced traumatic events involving men, such as physical abuse, neglect, or violence, are more likely to develop a fear of men.
 These events can create lasting negative associations with men.

 Lack of Socialisation